 Are there different types of depression?

-- Dysthymia – continuous mild depression that lasts for two years or more.
-Also called persistent depressive disorder or chronic depression.
+- Persistent depressive disorder (PDD).
+PDD is continuous depression that lasts for 2 years or more.
+You may also hear it called dysthymia or chronic depression.

 Sometimes it feels like a black hole but sometimes it feels like I need to cry and scream and kick and shout.
 Sometimes I go quiet and lock myself in my room and sometimes I have to be doing something at all times of the day to distract myself.